-The potential benefits for churches are clear: Recurring online payments -- payments set up to transfer funds from bank accounts or charged to credit cards -- help even out cash flow for weeks when attendance is down, and reflect a reality that people are carrying far less cash and using fewer checks.
-The 2010 Federal Reserve Payments Study found electronic payments (those made with cards and by Automated Clearing House) now exceed three-quarters of all noncash payments, while payments by check are now less than one-quarter.
+The potential benefits for churches are clear: Recurring online payments set up to transfer funds from bank accounts or charged to credit cards help even out cash flow for weeks when attendance is down, and reflect a reality that people are carrying far less cash and using fewer checks.
+The 2018 Federal Reserve Payments Study found credit and debit card payments increased significantly in recent years, while payments by check continued to shrink.

-Givers get convenience, sometimes miles and rewards, and a receipt.
+Givers who use a card get convenience, sometimes miles and rewards, as well as a receipt.
 That last one is important since it gives you proof of your donation to give the IRS for tax deduction purposes.

 Reluctant to embrace plastic